 Service to others and the environment is a core value of Outward Bound and is integrated into each course.
 Participants follow Leave No Trace ethics as service to the environment and do acts of service while leading and supporting fellow participants.
 Students develop a value of service, seeing the impact of their actions firsthand, and transfer this desire to serve their communities back home.

-Near the end of every course, students will separate from one another to be alone, or Solo, for a period of time.
-The length of the Solo is determined by the length of the course.
-During this time, instructors will assign each participant with their own individual campsite within a designated area.
-These areas are both secluded and within hearing distance of other group members for safety.
-Students will be given all of the necessary gear, food, water and skills to complete this portion of the course.
-They will also know the location of their instructors’ Solo site should they need to contact them for any reason and instructors will be monitoring students closely during this experience.
+A little more than halfway through course, students will participate in a reflection period called Solo.
+During this time, Instructors assign students their own individual spaces within a designated area.
+These sites are both secluded and within hearing distance of other group members and Instructors for safety.
+Students will be given all the necessary gear, food, water and skills to enjoy this time alone.
+Solo is a great opportunity for students to relax, recharge and reflect on their course after having long days of strenuous group activities.
+They also know the location of their Instructors should they need to contact them for any reason.
+Instructors will be monitoring students closely during this experience.

 Everglades National Park, Florida